diced/zipline-docs/docs/guides/uploaders/ios-shortcuts.md

 | upload    | https://`YOUR_DOMAIN_HERE`/api/upload |
 | shorten   | https://`YOUR_DOMAIN_HERE`/api/shorten |

-Once you have added your credentials, tap the "**Add Shortcut button**" and you should be good to go.
+Once you have added your credentials, tap on the "**Add Shortcut**" button and you should be good to go.

 ![](/guides/ios-shortcut-1.png)